 You can learn more about how to follow a Mediterranean diet from our book, The People’s Pharmacy Quick & Handy Home Remedies.
 In it, we provide details on the Mediterranean diet and what to eat to follow this eating pattern.
 You may also wish to read some related posts here and here.)

-What About Probiotics and Gut Health?
+Can Probiotics Improve Gut Health?